bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+-Routing and Middleware

 - [ ] Describe Middleware?

+-Functions that run before executing a server or router method.

 - [ ] Describe a Resource?

+-Something from our database

 - [ ] What can the API return to help clients know if a request was successful?

+-200 request

 - [ ] How can we partition our application into sub-applications?

+-using express router

 ## Project Setup